 7 basics personal development truths

-1) Always take responsibility for your life.
+1) Always take personal responsibility for your life.
 We must recognize that our life is our personal responsibility.
 This is the foundation of all personal development.
 We can either accept conditions as they are, or accept the responsibility for changing them.
 Whatever we choose to do, we must acknowledge that we are the only person responsible for our decisions and actions.
-Taking personal responsibility is the catalyst of all positive personal power.
+Taking personal responsibility is the catalyst of all personal development.
 Do you honestly believe that?

 3) Get emotionally involved in your life.
 Be passionate about what you are doing and know why you are doing it.
 Wrap yourself around your dreams and desires.
 Get excited about transforming your dreams into reality.
-Take time to experience the energy that comes from a passionate pursuit of your desires.
+Take time to experience the positive energy that comes from a passionate pursuit of your desires.
 This is your life we are talking about, it’s not a movie.
 To experience life to the full you must stay engaged.
 Are you truly involved in your life?

 4) Set and pursue worthwhile goals that you truly believe in.
 Always have something positive ahead of you.
 Something you can look forward to, work toward, and hope for.
 Turn your dreams into goals and your goals into projects.
-Life is a journey and the goals you set determine the direction of that journey.
+Life is a personal development journey and the goals you set determine the direction of that journey.
 Make your journey a worthwhile one by pursuing the goals, and doing the things, that you really believe in.
 Does your life include these meaningful pursuits?

 5) Believe in yourself and have confidence in your success.
 Your feelings, attitudes and behavior all grow from your beliefs.
 If you believe that you can, you probably can.
 Belief builds confidence and confidence leads to action.
 Don’t impose limits on your own abilities by holding limiting beliefs and making negative predictions.
 Deep down, you know you can do whatever you set your mind on, so hold onto that belief.
 Do your actions show that you truly believe in yourself?

 6) Maintain a clear mental picture of your intended results.
 Focus is the power plant of achievement.
 Take time to visualize your desired outcome daily, see it as real and focus on what you see.
 Your brain will accept your vision as reality if you continue to maintain your focus.
 Once that happens, your life will literally rearrange itself around that perceived reality.
-Your focus defines the course of your life.
+Your focus defines the course of your personal development.
 Be sure you are focusing in the direction you want your life to go.
 Are you?

 7) Give yourself unconditional approval for all of the above.
 The need for approval is at the very core of everything we do.
 Approval from outside sources is encouraging, but it is absolutely vital that you approve of yourself.
 Do not make this contingent on your accomplishments.
 You need to approve of yourself as a person aside from your accomplishments.
 Allow yourself to give unconditional approval to “you” as a worthwhile and valuable person.
-Approval is at the heart of a healthy self-esteem.
+Approval is at the heart of personal development an a healthy sense of self-esteem.
 Have you given yourself the approval you deserve?

 note: Keep in mind that we are all a work in progress.
 That means that there will always be room for improvement.
 That is why they call it personal development, because it’s a process of continual improvement.
 The important thing is to do the best we can so that we keep our life moving in the right direction.